 7. There is Beauty in Every Corner

 It goes without saying that the first thing that comes to mind when anyone hears the name "Puerto Rico" is beaches, beaches, beaches.
 Being a Caribbean island, this is expected and Puerto Rico does not disappoint with this at all with countless number of easily accessible beaches as well as hidden beaches in mangroves.
 There is more to the island than just beaches though.
 There is the iconic Castillo San Felipe del Morro (also known as El Morro) which has an iconic scenery that looks straight out of a Windows wallpaper where people often go for walks or to fly kites.
 The smaller islands like Vieques and Culebra have been said to have some of the most beautiful beaches in the world.
-Puerto Rico also has there different locations where bioluminescent plankton can be seen at night.
+Puerto Rico also has different locations where bioluminescent plankton can be seen at night.
 As if this isn't enough, the island is booming with salsa in every corner and everyone is ready to dance and enjoy the moment.